Under Penal Code 32900 PC, it is illegal in California illegal to use, possess, manufacture or give away bump stocks.

 - A manual or power-driven trigger activating device constructed and designed so that when attached to a semiautomatic firearm it increases the rate of fire of that firearm.

 In plain English, a bump stock (a.k.a. bump fire stock or slide fire) is a type of firearm modification.
-It is an accessory that modifies a semiautomatic weapon so that it can fire shots continuously (“rapid fire”) as long the shooter keeps the rifle against his or her shoulder.
+It is an accessory that modifies a semiautomatic weapon so that it can fire shots continuously (“rapid fire”) as long you keep the rifle against your shoulder.
 It makes a semi-automatic rifle more like an automatic rifle.

-The bump stock — also referred to as a “reciprocating stock” — takes the place of the gun’s “standard stock” (that is, the piece of a semiautomatic rifle that rests against the shooter’s shoulder).
+The bump stock — also referred to as a “reciprocating stock” — takes the place of the gun’s “standard stock” (that is, the piece of a semiautomatic rifle that rests against your shoulder).

 By holding down the trigger and placing pressure on the barrel of the gun, a gunman using a bump stock can shoot almost as quickly as an automatic firearm.